 Heather Feldman Henry is the Finance Director for Investigative Reporters and Editors and acts as FIRE's chief accountant.

-Melissa Martin is a veteran support specialist with experience at a private-investigations firm.
+Karen Advokaat is a project manager with decades of experience in environmental and educational nonprofits.
 She coordinates all FIRE operations, including reporter administration.

 Information Technology Associate: Eric Brenner